Hidden Filters of Consciousness: How Intermediate Beliefs Shape Our World

 ok

-If you don't finish your porridge, you won't grow big.
+If you don’t finish your porridge, you won’t grow big and strong.

-We need to be very careful about what we instill in our children, otherwise, in adulthood, they may have to see a psychotherapist to correct destructive beliefs.
+We need to be mindful of what we teach our children, because otherwise, they might need therapy later in life to unlearn destructive beliefs.

 image